Population III Gamma-Ray Bursts and Breakout Criteria for Accretion-Powered Jets: Introduction

-On the other hand, a large number of numerical studies on the jet propagations in the stellar mantle have been carried out \citep{1999ApJ...524..262M,2006ApJ...651..960M,2007ApJ...665..569M,2007ApJ...657L..77T,2009ApJ...700L..47L,2009ApJ...699.1261M,2010arXiv1006.2440M,2010arXiv1009.2326N}.
+On the other hand, a large number of numerical studies on jet propagations in the stellar mantle have been carried out \citep{1999ApJ...524..262M,2006ApJ...651..960M,2007ApJ...665..569M,2007ApJ...657L..77T,2009ApJ...700L..47L,2009ApJ...699.1261M,2011ApJ...732...26M,2011ApJ...731...80N}.
 However, almost all works assume that the jet is injected with a constant energy flux from a certain radius of the inner boundary.
-Although we do not still know the mechanism of the central engine, it is naturally expected that the jet luminosity would correlate with the accretion rate in one way or another \citep{2002ApJ...579..706D,2003ApJ...599L...5P,2006MNRAS.368.1561M,2011MNRAS.410.2302Z}.
-Thus, the jet luminosity would be a function of the accretion rate.
-We also expect that the jet production could be ceased by the reduction of the accretion due to the negative feedback as mentioned above.
-In the previous study, \citet{2001ApJ...550..410M} demonstrated the jet propagations with the jet powers as a function of the accretion rates.
+Although we do not know the mechanism of the central engine, it is naturally expected that the jet luminosity would correlate with the accretion rate in one way or another \citep{2002ApJ...579..706D,2003ApJ...599L...5P,2006MNRAS.368.1561M,2011MNRAS.410.2302Z} (but see also \citep{2011MNRAS.413.2031M} for a magnetar model that does not depend on accretion).
+We also wonder whether the jet production could be ceased by the reduction of the accretion due to the negative feedback as mentioned above.
+In the previous study, \citet{2001ApJ...550..410M} demonstrated the jet propagation with the jet luminosity as a function of the accretion rates.
 However, they calculated the jet propagation and the fall back process separately, and can not address the jet feedback process adequately.
-In the other previous studies, \citet{2010ApJ...723..267M} recently investigated the time variable jet injections, but the luminosity and time variability are determined by a hand.
-In order to investigate how the jet propagations give the feedback on the accretion process, it is necessary to perform the numerical simulations in both the collapsing phase and the jet propagation phase at once.
+In another previous study, \citet{2010ApJ...723..267M} investigated time variable jet injections, but the luminosity and time variability are determined by hand.
+In order to investigate the jet propagation feedback on the accretion process, it is necessary to perform numerical simulations in both the collapsing phase and the jet propagation phase at once.